GEOG 586

 • Review the project outline and become familiar with what is required each week.
 Timely submission of an appropriate topic suggestion is important at this stage since you will need to provide the entire class a project proposal that will be peer reviewed during Lesson 5.

 • This week, you need to provide a minimal description of the project that is identifying a topic and its geographical scope.
-By minimal, I mean only a paragraph.
+By minimal, I mean a single paragraph that includes no more than 250 words max!, single spaced, and 11pt or 12pt sized font.

 • Timely submission of your preliminary project topic.